 The importance of a cover letter

 A cover letter can contribute to your successful job application in many possible ways.
 It serves as your introduction to a hiring manager.
 It’s your opportunity to convey your viability as a good candidate and ability to communicate relevant information in a professional and polished manner.
 Your cover letter should note a specific position and it can highlight relevant qualifications to further explain backgrounds or unusual circumstances.
-It must demonstrate your professionalism.
-That’s why you need to ensure that this document meets all expectations.
+It must demonstrate your top professionalism.
+That’s why you need to ensure that this document in its content and structure meets all expectations.

 What it can do for job seekers